Reiff Preheat Systems

 Which system should I get?

-* Temps are oF rise above ambient after 12 hrs, on our Cherokee 235 with Lyc 0-540.
+* Temps are RISE ABOVE AMBIENT after 12 hrs, on our Cherokee 235 with Lyc 0-540.
 Aircraft was in our unheated hanger, the air inlets were plugged with foam rubber cowl plugs, the cowling was covered with a blanket which laid over the top and hung about halfway down the sides, and the sump had 9 qts of oil.
 The temperatures were obtained by a calibrated digital thermometer with a remote probe inserted between the top two fins on the center left cylinder, and a second probe dropped down the oil filler tube with the tip suspended at the 4.5 qt level.

 Actual temps (not rise above ambient).
 Test method and conditions as stated below.